pocopico/tinycore-redpill/README.md

 # tinycore-redpill
 This is a testing version.
 Do not use unless you are certain you have no data to lose.

+Please note that minimum recommended memory size for configuring the loader is 2GB

 # Instructions

 A normal build process would start with :